Olu Ajayi

+During his career he held exhibitions in Nigeria, South Africa, USA, UK, Canada, and other European countries.
+He also sold his art in Burnham's Auction House.

 Early life

-Olu was born on 18 August 1963 and is a native of Ososo, in Akoko Edo LGA of Edo State.
+Olu was born on 18 August 1963 and was a native of Ososo, in Akoko Edo LGA of Edo State.
 He graduated from the Auchi Polytechnic in 1984 with a HND in Fine Arts.
 Olu Ajayi illustrated Xanti by Neville Ukoli, and the Aboki Comic Strip of Defunct The Sunday Observer Newspapers.
 He was also the in-house cartoonist of Defunct The Nigerian Observer Newspapers.

 Career

-Olu Ajayi is one of the early pioneers of water colour paintings in Nigeria.
+Olu Ajayi was one of the early pioneers of water colour paintings in Nigeria.
 After becoming a member of the Society of Nigerian Artists (SNA), he rose to become the President of the Lagos Chapter between 2008 – 2014 and instituted the October Rain and Art Café events that marks SNA's yearly programmes.
 He was also the founding member of the Guild of Professional Fine Artists and his works had been commissioned work for several institutions including commercial banks, churches, galleries and blue-chip companies.

 His works had been exhibited in Nigeria, Africa and Europe and served as a consultant across local and international art platforms.
 He has reviewed Funnso Ogunlade's "A Promise of Harvest”, Humphrey Bekaren's "A New Pride”, Abraham Ogbodo's "Painting a New Order", Chinwe Uwatse's "A Blaze of Colour", and "Eccentric Paintings" by the Sunday Times Newspapers, Lagos.

 Style

-Olu Ajayi is inspired by the 1980s art scene, Adolph Frederick Reinhardt and Salvador Dalí.
-He prefers working on the female forms using bold colors representing pseudo human figures caught in candid positions.
+Olu Ajayi was inspired by the 1980s art scene, Adolph Frederick Reinhardt and Salvador Dalí.
+He preferred working on female forms using bold colors representing pseudo human figures caught in candid positions.